-Governance - as discussed in Subsection 2.2.3, is a business challenge, which becomes increasingly important in the networked economy.
-To make over-all change and governance processes of the enterprise possible, governance needs a clear insight into the substance and coherence of the entire value chain.

-Projects - aim to realize parts of the to-be situation.
+- Governance-as discussed in Sect.
+2.2.3, is a business challenge, which becomes increasingly important in the networked economy.
+To make overall change and governance processes of the enterprise possible, governance needs a clear insight into the substance and coherence of the entire value chain. - Projects-aim to realize parts of the to-be situation.
 In doing so, the projects need to have a clear view of the to-be and the as-is situation.
-In the end, project results should not only answer the concerns of the project's stakeholders, but it should also be aligned to strategic directions and constraints.

-Portfolio management - is a means to manage initiatives and programmes in an integrated, coherent fashion.
-For defining these programmes, a common language is needed for the business and IT aspects involved and also for (expected and realized) outcomes and added value.
+In the end, project results should not only answer the concerns of the project's stakeholders, but it should also be aligned to strategic directions and constraints. - Portfolio management-is a means to manage initiatives and programs in an integrated, coherent fashion.
+For defining these programs, a common language is needed for the business and IT aspects involved and also for (expected and realized) outcomes and added value.

-Programme management - is an instrument to achieve business benefits.
-It is a way to manage uncertainties, changes and coherence between projects.
-In coherence with the complete portfolio, rankings for the projects or interventions have to be made to develop a route consisting of projects towards the desired state.
-Programme management focuses on the managerial aspects of this body of projects.
-Take for example the Goal-Efforts-Network [133] method for programme management.
-This method prescribes an approach to take in deriving programme activities, bundled in projects, from the goals of a transformation.
-This will ensure the goal-orientation of those projects, but not necessarily the coherence in work done by these projects; indeed, several projects may want to change the same things - even in different directions - in order to reach different goals.
-Therefore programme management needs insight in the cohesion between the product aspects of these projects.
+Programme management-is an instrument to achieve business benefits.
+It is a way to manage uncertainties, changes, and coherence between projects.
+In coherence with the complete portfolio, rankings for the projects or interventions have to be made to develop a route consisting of projects toward the desired state.
+Program management focuses on the managerial aspects of this body of projects.
+Take, for example, the Goal-Efforts-Network [133] method for program management.
+This method prescribes an approach to take in deriving program activities, bundled in projects, from the goals of a transformation.
+This will ensure the goal-orientation of those projects, but not necessarily the coherence in work done by these projects; indeed, several projects may want to change the same things even in different directions-in order to reach different goals.
+Therefore, program management needs insight in the cohesion between the product aspects of these projects.

-2.5 Assessing traditional approaches
+2.5 Assessing Traditional Approaches

-In the previous Section, we introduced strategic management and programmatic steering of change as answers on the challenges confronting enterprises.
-In this Section we concern ourselves with the question: To what extent do these traditional approaches answer the challenges indeed?
+In the previous section, we introduced strategic management and programmatic steering of change as answers on the challenges confronting enterprises.
+In this section, we concern ourselves with the question: To what extent do these traditional approaches answer the challenges indeed?
 Are these approaches sufficient?

-2.5.1 Putting strategy into action
+2.5.1 Putting Strategy into Action

-A strategy is essentially a high-level choice of the way an organisation aims to achieve their mission and vision.
+A strategy is essentially a high-level choice of the way an organization aims to achieve their mission and vision.
 This immediately raises the question: How can this strategy be executed?
 Given the definitions above, the obvious thing to do is to refine the vision and strategy to more specific goals and policies.
 This is, however, not enough since this does not yet provide an operational perspective on how to indeed achieve these goals.
-Therefore, in addition to the identification of goals and policies, a number of programmes, projects or activities are needed to indeed implement the strategy.
-This Section examines this process of strategy execution and implementation, and shows the major issues that could arise.
-We take the stance that a proper definition of a strategy should be specific, unambiguous, achievable, relevant and actionable, and be based on a profound insight into the impact of change.
+Therefore, in addition to the identification of goals and policies, a number of programs, projects, or activities are needed to indeed implement the strategy.
+This section examines this process of strategy execution and implementation, and shows the major issues that could arise.
+We take the stance that a proper definition of a strategy should be specific, unambiguous, achievable, relevant, and actionable, and be based on a profound insight into the impact of change.
 For such a proper definition of a strategy, and the execution of such a strategy, an additional means is needed: enterprise architecture.

-Translating a strategy formulation into strategy execution or, as it is also called, strategy into action, is concerned with three major areas: organising the organisation, resources allocation, and change management [68].
-"Organising the organisation" takes care of structuring an organisation's structure, processes, and relationships to support successful performance.
+Translating a strategy formulation into strategy execution or, as it is also called, strategy into action, is concerned with three major areas: organizing the organization, resources allocation, and change management [68].
+"Organizing the organization" takes care of structuring an organization's structure, processes, and relationships to support successful performance.
 "Resources allocation" is the enablement of success by how various business areas support strategies and vice-versa.
-"Change management" addresses the individual and organisational issues concerned in managing change.
+"Change management" addresses the individual and organizational issues concerned in managing change.